milos-aleksic/Docs/docs/DownloadPro/layout_setup.md

 # Layout Setup

-In order to add **DownloadPro** element to the layout of a ZOO type, you need switch to the appropriate template layout ( *e.g. Full, Teaser, Feed, e.t.c* ).
+In order to add **DownloadPro** element to the layout of a ZOO type, you need switch to the appropriate template layout *(e.g. Full, Teaser, Feed, etc.)*.
 Use the following steps:
 - Click on the "gear tab".
-- Choose an appropriate application group (e.g. Blog, Static Pages).
+- Choose an appropriate application group *(e.g. Blog, Static Pages)*.
 - Choose desirable template layout, related to chosen type name.
 - Use *drag and drop* to place **DownloadPro** element into appropriate position.
 ![Drag element to position](/images/drag_to_position.png)